-Virtually unbreakable glasses are made one of three ways; by tempering, annealing, or using a molecular infusion of glass and metal — usually titanium.
-Each produces extremely break-resistant drinking glasses.
-While none are truly “unbreakable” under high or repeat impact, they withstand far more abuse compared to standard glass drinking glasses.
+Virtually unbreakable glassware is made in one of three ways: tempering, annealing, or infusion–which combines glass with a metal such as titanium at the molecular level.
+Each method produces extremely break-resistant glass drinking glasses.
+While no glassware is truly “unbreakable,” glasses made using these methods withstand far more abuse than standard glass drinking glasses.

-If you prefer real glass over plastic drinkware, you can start your search with the durable glassware brands highlighted below.
+If you prefer real glasses over plastic drinkware, you’re in luck.
+Many reputable glassware brands craft extremely durable glassware, and we’ve rounded up our top picks for you.
 All are proven performers in the restaurant and bar industry, so they can certainly withstand the knocks and bumps of any busy home.
-Of course, they’re all dishwasher-safe and BPA-free, too!
+And being made of glass, they’re all dishwasher-safe and BPA-free, too.

-1. Tempered Glasses: The Closest Thing to Unbreakable Glasses
+1. Tempered Glasses: Closest Thing to Unbreakable Glassware

 Tempering is a heat-treating process that creates very resilient glassware and the closest thing to unbreakable glasses that you’ll find.
 However, excessive force and repeat impact can still cause tempered glasses to break.
 The most notable benefit of tempered glassware is ultra-strong rims and bases that resist chipping — even when stacked — making it popular for bar and restaurant use.